-Universities of distinction nationwide consider governance of an institution of higher education to be a shared responsibility and joint effort.
-The Georgetown University Faculty Handbook (Footnote 1) follows this practice, making the executive faculty or council of each school the ordinary educational policy-making body for that school in accordance with University policy.
+The Georgetown University Faculty Handbook makes the executive faculty or council of each school the ordinary educational policy-making body for that school in accordance with University policy.
 The final institutional authority is the Board of Directors, which entrusts the conduct of administration to the President, Vice-presidents, and Deans, and the conduct of teaching and research to the faculty.

 To extend this pattern of shared responsibility and joint effort, the Main Campus Executive Faculty, the Office of the Provost, and the Deans shall work together in determining, creating, and implementing academic policy for the Main Campus of the University.

 I. Scope and Functions of the Executive Faculty

 1. The Main Campus Executive Faculty, in collaboration with the Office of the Provost and the Deans, shall formulate Main Campus academic policies.
 Academic policies are those that concern such fundamental areas as curriculum, content and methods of instruction, and the conditions of faculty life in terms of teaching, research, and service.
 Main Campus policies are those that are not confined to one school or that affect the Main Campus as a whole.